Distance to a Road: 3.2 miles

 Public Land: Yes, Bombay Hook National Wildlife Refuge

 Something We Learned: A Remote Spot adjacent to a large shipping channel can make us question our definition of remoteness – do shipping channels count as roads?

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day boating trip to document the Delaware Remote Spot.
 This is our 9th state Remote Spot documented as part of Project Remote.

 Click on the ‘Play’ button below to view our panoramic video of the Remote Spot.